-February is Black History month in the United States; a time to celebrate the many accomplishments of Black Americans in all fields.
+The Hollywood movie “Hidden Figures” highlighted relatively unknown stories of African American women mathematicians at NASA.
 Many of us are very familiar with several African Americans whom are nationally and internationally celebrated, but throughout history, there are always many others quietly doing great things behind the scenes.

 Here are five lesser known African American space pioneers that made important contributions to space exploration!